What's Being Done?

 Eliminating CWD is difficult, given the limited understanding of its cause and transmission and the lack of any vaccine or treatment.

-The Animal Industry Board established specific requirements after CWD was first diagnosed in private, captive elk herds to prevent further introductions or recurrences in private, captive elk and deer herds.
+The Animal Industry Board (AIB) established specific requirements after CWD was first diagnosed in private, captive elk herds to prevent further introductions or recurrences in private, captive elk and deer herds.
 All captive herds that were infected or exposed have been depopulated, and a voluntary cervidae (deer and elk) CWD surveillance and control program for captive cervids is now being implemented.

 Joint management strategies for CWD have been aimed at intensified surveillance to determine to what degree CWD occurs in free-roaming animals.
 GFP, in cooperation with South Dakota State University and Wind Cave National Park, tested hunter-harvested animals, vehicle killed animals, sick animals, and research animals starting in 1997.
 Emphasis has been placed on testing elk and deer from areas near previously quarantined CWD private elk herd sites, areas where CWD has been found in wild animals, and sick animals from anywhere in South Dakota.

 Animals tested from 1997-2022 by GFP and Wind Cave National Park consisted of 8,013 elk, 7,069 mule deer, 17,796 white-tailed deer and 3 moose.

-Animals tested from July 1, 2019 to June 30, 2020 by GFP and Wind Cave National Park consisted of 185 elk, 370 mule deer, and 1,419 white-tailed deer.
-Ninety-five animals tested positive for CWD during this CWD surveillance period.
+Animals tested from July 1, 2021 to June 30, 2022 by GFP and Wind Cave National Park consisted of 118 elk, 221 mule deer, and 975 white-tailed deer.
+Fifty-four animals tested positive for CWD during this CWD surveillance period.
 Forty-four deer (31 white-tailed deer and 13 mule deer) and 5 elk were found by South Dakota Game, Fish, and Parks that tested positive for CWD.
-Wind Cave National Park found 13 elk and 1 deer that tested positive for CWD.
+Wind Cave National Park found 5 elk that tested positive for CWD.